brianjbao/brianjbao.github.io/_pages/publications.md

 * Kwon YIC, **Bao BJ**, ..., Hashmi ZA.
 The Impact of Functional Warm Ischemia Time on Long-Term Outcomes of Donation After Circulatory Death Heart Transplant.
 Manuscript draft complete, awaiting co-author and attending feedback.
 * **Bao BJ**, Middleton JP, Greenwell AG.
 Multidisciplinary Serial Endoscopic Cauterization of a Large Pediatric Button Battery-Induced Tracheoesophageal Fistula: A Case Report.
 Case report draft complete, awaiting attending feedback.
 * Kwon YIC, Son A, **Bao BJ**, ..., Hashmi ZA.
 Long-Term Utilization and Outcomes of Asphyxiated Donor Lungs in Lung Transplantation.
 Submitted as abstract to 2026 STS Annual Meeting; manuscript in progress.
-* Writing and overseeing 4 additional manuscripts that have been previously accepted or are under consideration as posters or presentations at ISHLT and STSA conferences.
-  * The Utilization and Outcomes of Hypoxemic Donors in Heart-Lung Transplantation
-  * Outcomes and Utilization of Extended Criteria Donors in Lung Transplant after Modification of the LAS
-  * Adverse Long-Term Survival and Primary Graft Dysfunction in Medicare and Medicaid Patients undergoing Heart Transplant
-  * The Risk of Chronic Lung Allograft Dysfunction in Patients with Diabetes Mellitus undergoing Lung Transplantation
 * Goheer H, ..., **Bao BJ**, ..., Carmouche J. Predictors of [redacted] in Elderly Patients Undergoing Multilevel Anterior Cervical Discectomy and Fusion.
 Manuscript draft complete, awaiting attending feedback.
 * Semelsberger S, Chaudry K, **Bao BJ**, ...
 Carmouche J. Preoperative [redacted] and Clinical Outcomes in Anterior Cervical Discectomy and Fusion: A Propensity-Matched Study.
 Manuscript draft complete, awaiting co-author feedback before attending review.
+* Contributing to 4 additional manuscripts that have been previously accepted or are under consideration as posters or presentations at ISHLT and STSA conferences.
+  * The Utilization and Outcomes of Hypoxemic Donors in Heart-Lung Transplantation
+  * Outcomes and Utilization of Extended Criteria Donors in Lung Transplant after Modification of the LAS
+  * Adverse Long-Term Survival and Primary Graft Dysfunction in Medicare and Medicaid Patients undergoing Heart Transplant
+  * The Risk of Chronic Lung Allograft Dysfunction in Patients with Diabetes Mellitus undergoing Lung Transplantation